Levi-B4/DirectoryOrganizer/README.md

 ## How to Run
 - Install python 3.11 or later
-- Add python to environment variables
+- Run in terminal using `DirectoryOrganizer.py` appending a directory path as an argument if wanted.
-- Run in terminal using `python path/to/DirectoryOrganizer.py' appending a directory path as an argument if wanted.
+- TestDirectory is not part of the program, but is a viable testing ground for the organizer